jalmx/curso_web/docs/html.md

 - **Semantics:**  allowing you to describe more precisely what your content is.
 - **Connectivity:**  allowing you to communicate with the server in new and innovative ways.
-- **Offline and storage:**  allowing webpages to store data on the client\-side locally and operate offline more efficiently.
+- **Offline and storage:**  allowing webpages to store data on the client-side locally and operate offline more efficiently.
-- **Multimedia:**  making video and audio first\-class citizens in the Open Web.
+- **Multimedia:**  making video and audio first-class citizens in the Open Web.
 - **2D/3D graphics  and effects:**  allowing a much more diverse range of presentation options.
 - **Performance and integration:**  providing greater speed optimization and better usage of computer hardware.
 - **Device access:**  allowing for the usage of various input and output devices.